 Olivier Berggruen is a German–American art historian and curator.
-He was the former curator at the Schirn Kunsthalle Frankfurt and is now writing a history of art collecting.
-He is currently co-curating the exhibition Picasso: Tra Cubismo e Classicismo 1915–1925 with Anunciata con Liechtenstein, on view at Scuderie del Quirinale, Rome, through January 21, 2018.
-He lives in New York City and spoke to me at his Upper East Side, Manhattan apartment, which he shares with his family and his Steinway Model B.
+Currently writing a history of art collecting, he is the former curator at the Schirn Kunsthalle Frankfurt and co-curated the winter 2017–18 exhibition Picasso: Tra Cubismo e Classicismo 1915–1925 with Princess Maria Anunciata von Liechtenstein at Scuderie del Quirinale in Rome.
+He lives in New York City and spoke to me at his Upper East Side apartment, which he shares with his family and his Steinway Model B.

-‘Curator’ is an overused catch-all title in the twenty-first century, online and off, but you are an actual curator, one who is presently co-curating a Picasso exhibition in Rome, which takes us from Cubism to Classicism — often by way of Picasso’s works for stage.
+‘Curator’ is an overused, catch-all title in the twenty-first century, online and off, but you are an actual curator.
+You recently co-curated a Picasso exhibition in Rome, which takes us from Cubism to Classicism — often by way of Picasso’s works for stage.

-Already in 1914, during the War, Picasso felt that cubism became too easy a formula.
-He was always interested in experimenting, in never resting on his laurels, but trying something different.
+Already in 1914, during the war, Picasso felt that cubism became too easy a formula.
+He was always interested in experimenting — never resting on his laurels, but trying something different.
 Circumstances were such that Picasso, being a Spaniard in Paris, was not enlisted into the war, and therefore free to travel and escape from the very bleak atmosphere then in Paris.

-Diaghilev, the talented Impresario of the Ballet Russes, along with Jean Cocteau, invited Picasso to work on a new ballet, Parade, with music by Satie.
+[Sergei] Diaghilev, the talented impresario of the Ballets Russes, along with Jean Cocteau, invited Picasso to work on a new ballet, Parade, with music by [Erik] Satie.

 On this particular occasion, it was Picasso who prompted Diaghilev to find renewal.
 While in Rome, the two met, and Picasso fell in love with a dancer from Diaghilev’s company, Olga Khokhlova; they married a year later in Paris.
-So that ushered in a new period in Picasso’s life, and Picasso had this idea of working with Satie, Diaghilev, and Massine on Parade, something quite lightweight but introducing these classical elements — and you might say neoclassical elements — and also modernist elements, because Picasso changed the script.
+So that ushered in a new period in Picasso’s life, and Picasso had this idea of working with Satie, Diaghilev, and [choreographer Léonide] Massine on Parade: something quite lightweight, but introducing these classical elements — and you might say neoclassical elements — and also modernist elements, because Picasso changed the script.
 Parade had the mixing of the high and the low.
-Parade is a French word for itinerant performers who go town to town, and before the evening performance announce their arrival.
+“Parade” is a French word for itinerant performers who go town to town and before the evening performance announce their arrival.
 Picasso’s concept is about mixing ballet, which is considered a high form of art, with the popular theater, which Picasso loved.
 And then, while in Rome and Naples, Picasso meets Stravinsky.

-Sometimes with collaboration between great artists, great egos, don’t necessarily work out.
-While there were certainly clashes between Picasso and Diaghilev, I think they were like-minded and they put aside their egos in order to create great works of art between 1917 and 1924.
-The retrospective also has a documentary angle, featuring around fifty letters between Satie, Diaghilev, Picasso, Cocteau and others.
-They were languishing in the basement at the Metropolitan Museum here in New York, and had never been seen between them — all discussing Parade, as well as a four-handed piano reduction of the work, and an original score of Stravinsky’s Pulcinella.
+Sometimes with collaboration between great artists, great egos, [things] don’t necessarily work out.
+While there were certainly clashes between Picasso and Diaghilev, I think they were like-minded, and they put aside their egos in order to create great works of art between 1917 and 1924.
+The retrospective also has a documentary angle, featuring around fifty letters between Satie, Diaghilev, Picasso, Cocteau, and others.
+They were languishing in the basement at the Metropolitan Museum here in New York, and had never been seen — all discussing Parade, as well as a four-handed piano reduction of the work and an original score of Stravinsky’s Pulcinella.

-For Pulcinella, conductor Ernest Ansermet, Diaghilev, and Stravinsky all went to this library in Naples and they looked at the manuscripts were to said then to be by Pergolesi, the eighteenth-century Neapolitan composer, known for his Stabat Mater.
+For Pulcinella, conductor Ernest Ansermet, Diaghilev, and Stravinsky all went to this library in Naples and they looked at the manuscripts that were said to be by Pergolesi, the eighteenth-century Neapolitan composer known for his Stabat Mater.
 We now believe that of the eleven or thirteen selections chosen by Stravinsky, only two or three were by Pergolesi.
 It doesn’t matter.
-What does matter is that Stravinsky took the score and then reorchestrated it and readapted it in a wonderfully imaginative way; that ushers in the neoclassical style in Stravinsky’s work.
+What does matter is that Stravinsky took the score and then reorchestrated it and readapted it in a wonderfully imaginative way.
+That ushers in the neoclassical style in Stravinsky’s work.
 At first, Diaghilev did not quite understand what Stravinsky was doing, as he was expecting something as modernist as Manuel de Falla, another collaborator.